guiisgooey/epileptic-trigger-test-beta/README.md

 ## Sources

-- [Pillow](https://pillow.readthedocs.io/en/stable/) for insight into how the PIL library works for processing and mutating images.
+- [Pillow](https://pillow.readthedocs.io/en/stable/) for insight into how the PIL library works for processing images.
 - [OpenCV](https://pypi.org/project/opencv-python/) for insight into how the OpenCV python library works for processing videos.